 For real life-threatening emergencies such as those below – RING 999

-For immediately serious conditions such as the following, GO TO Emergency Department (A&E) IMMEDIATELY
+For immediately serious conditions such as the following, GO TO Emergency Department IMMEDIATELY

 Your appointment at the Practice